ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 ### Inline Timing and Sync

-The inline timing and sync custom device is similar to the [inline hardware interface](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Custom_Device_Types.html#inline-hardware-interface) custom device, with the additional benefit that it can function as hardware synchronization master device to drive RTSI 0 line.
+The inline timing and sync custom device is similar to the [inline hardware interface custom device](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Custom_Device_Types.html#inline-hardware-interface).
+The major difference between the two custom device types is that the inline timing and sync custom device can also function as a hardware synchronization master device to drive the RTSI 0 line.

 ### Asynchronous Timing and Sync

-The asynchronous timing and sync custom device is similar to the [asynchronous custom device](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Custom_Device_Types.html#asynchronous), with the additional benefit that it can function as hardware synchronization master device to drive the RTSI 0 line.
+The asynchronous timing and sync custom device is similar to the [asynchronous custom device](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Custom_Device_Types.html#asynchronous).
+The major difference between the two custom device types is that the asynchronous timing and sync custom device can also function as a hardware synchronization master device to drive the RTSI 0 line.

 ### Outline of PCL Iteration